Nannie Cox Jackson: Education career

 Jackson served as a teacher at Charlottesville's all-African American school during racial segregation, the Jefferson School (Charlottesville, Virginia).
 During her tenure there, she taught Industrial Work, and a separate boys and girls Domestic Science class, a coed cooking and sewing class.
 Jackson also organized and subsidized school's lunch program, though the Charlottesville School Board approved it but did not co-finance it.
 Organizer of the Jefferson School (Charlottesville, Virginia)'s first ever football team, Jackson was well known for recruiting the football coach, and feeding the school's football players and coaches after each game.

 After 46 years in education, Jackson retired in 1939.

 Business career

-A shrewd yet compassionate businesswoman, Jackson and her son W.E.
+Jackson and her son W.E.
 “Billpost” Jackson Jr. owned Jackson Poster Advertising, the first African American-ran billboard company in the United States.
 Operating out of their home at 204 Sixth Street NW in Charlottesville, Virginia, the company began as "Cox Poster Advertising", a company initially owned and operated by Nannie Cox Jackson's brother, James Rinaldo Cox.
 The company specialized in posting theatrical and national product advertisements on walls and fences.
 Jackson Jr.'s son, Edward Rinaldo Jackson, expanded the company's advertising to major corporate, local business and charitable outdoor advertising.

 As one of Charlottesville's largest property owners, Jackson owned close to 40 percent of the land in the predominately African-American neighborhood, Vinegar Hill.
 She regularly rented to other African Americans at reasonable rates.